-For a Larger Group...
+Using the cards with a group...

 If people will be sitting, you could place a card at each attendee's seat for their arrival.
 If you're leading a quick standup meeting, you could hand a card to each attendee before starting.